+VoIP is a fundamental tool, but not a silver bullet.
 VoIP is growing as a fundamental tool connecting pieces of public safety communications systems.
 Unfortunately, it has been subject to a lot of interoperability hype.
 While it may today and in the future be an underlying protocol for connecting systems at an audio level, it doesn't solve the problems posed by any gateway between disparate radio systems, as described further in the next section, Approaches to Interoperability.